fooltowise/NeroNotes/Nero's Notes/CSU Annual Meeting 2021 Transcript.md

 Unknown Executive

 All right.
 I can't wait to hear more about it when it's official.
 On still on the large investment train, what -- have you tied any of those lessons you've studied from high-performance conglomerates into how you approach large investments?
-This person brought up an example of TransDigm's recent acquisition of Esterline which required putting in an entire management team to share best practices.
+This person brought up an example of [[TransDigm]]'s recent acquisition of Esterline which required putting in an entire management team to share best practices.
 So what do you think that you have to pay higher purchase multiples as well as...

 Mark Leonard